-Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past decade, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
-The R-22 and HCFC mandates are suppose to have the HVAC industry shift to a more earth friendly refrigerant with a technical designation R410A.
+These mandates are suppose to have the HVAC industry shift to a more earth friendly refrigerant with a technical designation R410A.
 R410A has been verified to be safer for the environment.

-In late 2010 most air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
 They can legally be sold and installed which permits your Hillsborough area HVAC contractor to charge the unit on-site with R22.
-R22 is still legal for AC repair or service for a short time longer.
-The reason for these Dry Charged Units is to provide the greater Hillsborough area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+R22 is still legal for AC repair or service for a few more years.
+The purpose of these Dry Charged Units is to provide the greater Hillsborough area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Hillsborough homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
 Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

-It depends on a number of things.
-The best thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems provide benefits to Hillsborough homeowners that Dry Charge units do not.
 A few of the benefits include: